Q: How do I register?

 Q. How many performances does the school perform each year?

-We usually perform 2-3 shows each year.
+A. We usually perform 2-3 shows each year.
 Winter Show; The Nutcracker, Spring Show; Cinderella, Summer Show; Recital.